jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

       per_page: 10,
       page: 0,
     };
-    const visitorsWithTheSameVisitorId = (
+    const visitorsWithTheSameVisitorId = (await auth0ManagementClient.users.getAll(userSearchParams)).data;
-      await auth0ManagementClient.users.getAll(userSearchParams)
-    ).data;
-    console.log(
-      "Number of users with same Fingerprint visitor ID: " + visitorsWithTheSameVisitorId.length,
+    console.log("Number of users with same Fingerprint visitor ID: " + visitorsWithTheSameVisitorId.length);
-    );

-    // If there are too many users associated with this browser or device, deny the sigup request if (visitorsWithTheSameVisitorId.length > 0) {
+    // If there are too many users associated with this browser or device, deny the sign-up request if (visitorsWithTheSameVisitorId.length > 0) {
       api.access.deny("max_device_limit", "Too many sign-ups from this device.");
     } else {
-      // If not, create the user and initilize their visitorIds array wit the provided visitor ID api.user.setAppMetadata("visitorIds", [visitorId]);
+      // If not, create the user and initilize their visitorIds array with the provided visitor ID api.user.setAppMetadata("visitorIds", [visitorId]);
     }
   } catch (err) {